Upcoming at FBTS: Hummingbirds Love Cute Cupheas

 At Flowers by the Sea, we do our best to create small wildlife habitat and also make resources available to customers who want to do the same.
 We want to encourage hard-working pollinators, such as honeybees and hummingbirds, because we are committed to growing a better world and know that pollinators are endangered.

 A little story about a determined hummingbird goes a long way toward explaining our perspective.
-In a video you can view here, Kenyan environmentalist Wangari Maathai tells a folktale about how a hummingbird doesn't give up when a forest fire begins.
+In a video you can view here, the late Kenyan environmentalist Wangari Maathai tells a folktale about how a hummingbird doesn't give up when a forest fire begins.
 It does its best to help put out the fire.

 Maathai, started a reforestation movement in her homeland simply by planting a backyard garden with native species and interesting local women to do the same.
 She concludes her story by saying, "I will be a hummingbird."